-Project outputs
+Project Outputs

+Measure Target Delivered Notes

+An upgraded Assynt Field 1 1 New website went 'live' on 1-1-17

+Club website

-Measure Target Delivered Notes An upgraded Assynt Field Club website 1 1 New website went 'live' on 1-1-17 Transfer to the new website of all existing information and images 100% 100% 6724 records were transferred to the new AFC website (covering Oct.
+Transfer to the new website 100% 100% 6724 records were transferred to the new

+of all existing information and AFC website (covering Oct.
 2009 to Dec.

-2016) but not to the Assynt Community Digital Archive (ACDA) - this part of the project became impossible to deliver due to unavailability of the ACDA.
-The funds allocated to this part were transferred to a species mapping project.
-Incorporation on the new website of a data capture system to transfer information to regional and national databases, including the National Biodiversity Network 1 1 Sightings can now be sent to AFC in a variety of ways including the online reporting form incorporated into the website; social media; email; text; verbally and even on paper.
-All sightings submitted to us are collated annually on species spreadsheets.
-These are then uploaded to the website and disseminated to appropriate databases.
-All existing information files on website & ACDA 1 Unable to accomplish as the ACDA has not been accessible during the project period.
-However, data is now publicly available online, where previously it was held by numerous private individuals.
-AFC members have enhanced computer skills 6 7 Computer training for additional 4 on 15th & 16th Dec 20 with a further one person added during July 2021.
+images 2016) but not to the Assynt Community

+Digital Archive (ACDA) - this part of the

+project became impossible to deliver due to

+unavailability of the ACDA.
+The funds

+allocated to this part were transferred to a

+species mapping project.

+Incorporation on the new 1 1 Sightings can now be sent to AFC in a variety

+website of a data capture of ways including the online reporting form

+system to transfer incorporated into the website; social media;

+information to regional and email; text; verbally and even on paper.
+All

+national databases, including sightings submitted to us are collated

+the National Biodiversity annually on species spreadsheets.
+These are

+Network then uploaded to the website and

+disseminated to appropriate databases.

+All existing information files 1 Unable to accomplish as the ACDA has not

+on website & ACDA been accessible during the project period.

+However, data is now publicly available

+online, where previously it was held by

+numerous private individuals.

+AFC members have enhanced 6 7 Computer training for additional 4 on 15th

+computer skills & 16th Dec 20 with a further one person

+added during July 2021.

-Volunteer days 309 558.8 As the site and other projects progressed
+Volunteer Days 309 558.8 As the site and other projects progressed

 the volunteer time required greatly

 exceeded our initial estimate.

-Scheme outputs
+Scheme Outputs